Fair Housing Futures

 Why are we funding this project

 The private rented sector needs to undergo significant changes to make it a place where people can truly feel happy and settled in their homes.
 Landlords and tenants are at the heart of the private rented sector, but tenants’ experiences have often been overlooked.
-Working collaboratively with many stakeholders, Transforming the Private Rented Sector in Greater Manchester, will find system-wide solutions to transform private renting for vulnerable tenants in Greater Manchester.
+Working collaboratively with many stakeholders, Fair Housing Futures is finding system-wide solutions to transform private renting for vulnerable tenants in Greater Manchester.

 • Tenants have a stronger voice in the debates on the private rented sector and housing.